therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
-2.4
+2.5
+ * Removed dependency on the Advanced RecyclerView (android-advancedrecyclerview) 2.4
  * Updated to use CCL 2.5
  * Using the new features in CCL to automatically set up the mini controllers and reconnection logic